MISP/misp-bump/README.md

 # Security

-A keyagreement is realized with Diffie Hellman (Elliptic Curve 256 Bit), and the data sent afterwards is encrypted with AES.
+A keyagreement is realized with Diffie Hellman (Elliptic Curve 256 Bit), sensible data is encrypted with AES.

 # How does it work?